gscales/Exch-Rest/Getting-Started-Guide.md

 ## Connecting and Authenticating ##

-To connect to a Mailbox which will start the authentication proces that will allows you to then use the rest of the cmdlets defined in the module use the following
+To connect to a Mailbox which will start the authentication proces that will allow you to then use the cmdlets defined in the module use the following

     Connect-EXRMailbox -Mailbox gscales@datarumble.com

 #### Application registration
 The Office 365 / Exchange 2016 REST API uses OAuth 2.0 to authenticate users.
-This means that people using your app do not need to give you their username/password.
-Instead, they authenticate against a central authentication system (e.g. Azure AD, Active Directory) and you get back a token.
+This means that people using an application that use this API do not need to give you their username/password.
+Instead, they authenticate against a central authentication system (e.g. Azure AD, Active Directory) and you get back a token which is then passed to the API endpoint for authentication.
 You can then give your application permission to use that token to do a limited number of things for a specific period of time.

 However, to use OAuth tokens you must register an application in Azure before you can use the Exch-Rest functions.